scuzzydude/asimov/asimov.md

 One of the core problems that concerned my daughter was wealth inequality.
 My attitude about this could be best summed up by Pink Floyd, "*Money, it's a crime, share it fairly, but don't take a slice of my pie*."
 I'm all for voluntary collectivism, spread the wealth, but I don't trust the government to distribute it.
 Both sides of the political spectrum had ideas about how to solve this, "Trickle down" or "Tax the rich" and neither had ever come close to addressing the root cause of wealth inequality, which we both agreed was generational wealth.

 After the first draft of the business idea, my friend implored me to add a crypto play.
 I was hesitant, as I didn't want to debase the fundamental idea, and was skeptical of crypto.
 There was one technical problem with my system, and as it turned out, crypto provided an elegant solution.
-In early 2021 I'd been doing a lot of study of crypto from a technical perspective.
+In late 2020 I'd been doing a lot of study of crypto from a technical perspective.
 While I was impressed with the technology, I became even more skeptical of its societal value.
 About this time, my wife joined my son in the crypto-craze and proceeded to multiply her initial investment by a hundredfold on paper.
 I'd just turned fifty, so it was as if the universe was telling me, "Give up already, you're old."

 In January 2021, I became disillusioned with the business idea.
 I had tried convincing my daughter that more efficient business systems would reduce barriers to entry and level the playing field.
 Business systems had become exponentially more efficient in my lifetime.
 Yet there was still wealth inequality in the United States, where the medium income was high.
 It was worse in the developing world.
 I was in a funk, disappointed because I still thought my business idea was good -- an effective solution - but I knew it wouldn't be good in my daughter's eyes.